thinkorswim rating

 Click on the Charts tab in the far left-hand column and the right-hand space will fill with a chart.
 There is a small double arrow to the left of the chart; click on this to expand the graph nearly the full width of the web browser.

 Charts on web thinkorswim have about 100 technical indicators.
-While this is a good number, it is far smaller than the 400+ that show up on the mobile and desktop versions of thinkorswim.
+While this is a good number, it is far smaller than the several hundred studies that show up on the desktop and mobile versions of thinkorswim.

 There is no right-click menu on a chart, although buy and sell buttons are at the top of a graph.